A. The first four seals of the scroll bring four horsemen.

 d.
 Hide us from the face of Him who sits on the throne: They hid not only from the terror of the judgments, but from the face of Him who sits on the throne.
 "What sinners dread most is not death, but the revealed presence of God."
 (Swete)

 C. Observations: How do the seals fit in God's prophetic plan?

 1. There are many different opinions, but it seems best to say that the seals, trumpets, and bowls that will be described later are not strictly sequential events.
-Chronologically, the trumpets do not follow the seals and the bowls do not follow the trumpets.
+It could be said that chronologically, the trumpets do not follow the seals and the bowls do not follow the trumpets in a strict order.

 b.
 That span begins with the revelation of the Antichrist (the first seal) and it concludes with the revealing of the face of Him who sits on the throne (the seventh seal).